-they evaluate the internal monitoring reports designated in Board-Executive Director Linka as they evaluate the internal monitoring reports designated ın B oard-Execui ive L Director Linkage icy being monitored: sert actual policy) 1.
-Was this report submitted when due?
+as they evaluate the internal monitoring reports designated in Board-Executive Director Linkage

+Policy being monitored: (Insert actual policy)

+1. Was this report submitted when due?
 Yes No 2.
 Did the report lay out the Executive Director's interpretation or an operational definition of the policy?
 Yes No 3.
 Is the interpretation justified or is proof provided to explain why the interpretation is reasonable?
 Yes No 4.
 Was I convinced that the interpretation is justified and reasonable?
 Yes No 5.
 Did the interpretation address all aspects of the policy?
 Yes No 6.
-Does the data show compliance with the Executive Director's interpretation of our policy? s Yes No Is there any area regarding this policy that you worry about the policy?
+Does the data show compliance with the Executive Director's interpretation of our policy? ; □ Yes No

+Comments regarding further policy development:

+1. Is there any area regarding this policy that you worry about that is not clearly addressed in existing policy?
 What is the value that drives your worry?

-What policy language would you like to see incorporated to a second content of the policy language. essed in existing mplete evaluation form and return to the Board President by ard Means Policy being monitored: (insert policy) Rev view all sections of the policy listed and evaluate our compliance with policy.
-Indicate item by item if you believe □Yes □No Are we are in strict compliance with the policy as stated?
-If you indicated that the Board is not in strict compliance with the policy as stated, please indicate what you notice that gives evidence that we are not in compliance?
-3. How do you think we could improve our process to be in full compliance?
-4. What do we need to learn or discuss in order to live by our policies more completely? and Does this policy remain in compliance with the Policy Governance model in terms of content format?
-For example, do all the subsections of this policy relate to prudence and ethics?
-Do sub-policy further enlighten language of the broader policy?
-Yes
+2. What policy language would you like to see incorporated to address your worry?